 Thrift: Thrifting allows you to get more wear per item of clothes and thus decrease the demand on the fashion industry.
 Every time you swipe you credit card, you’re casting you’re vote in support of a certain good or industry!
 Thus if less people buy brand new clothes off the rack, less clothes are manufactured.
 Think before you swipe!

 Clothes Swaps: Attending a clothes swap is a great way to garner some new pieces without spending any money.
 One clothes swap company that is growing around Europe is called Nu.
 I went to a Nu Clothes swap while studying in London and LOVED it.
 I traded in an old top for a lovely blue wool cardigan.
-They set college campuses up with the resources to host successful clothes swaps, spread awareness about sustainable fashion, and host an online clothes library where college students can borrow clothes from one another.
+Nu sets college campuses up with the resources to host successful clothes swaps and spread awareness about sustainable fashion.
+Nu also has an online clothes library where college students can borrow clothes from one another.
 Check out the Nu blog here.

 Use the 30 wears rule: Before you buy retail, ask yourself, “Will I wear this 30 times?”(7).
-If the answer is no, keep it moving… all the way to your local thrift store.
+If the answer is no, keep it moving.

 Don’t throw away clothes: I know this is a given, but nearly 26 billion pounds of textiles and clothes end up in US landfills each year (6).
 In fact, the average American throws away nearly 81 pounds of textiles each year!
 (6).
 Don’t be that guy!
-Instead, make some fast cash by selling old pieces to your local consignment shop or listing them on Poshmark.
-Or even better dontae Them.
+Instead, make some fast cash by selling old pieces to your local consignment shop or listing them on Poshmark, or donating them.

 The best thing about sustainable fashion is that it is much cheaper than shopping retail.
 Meanwhile, the pieces you find are uniquely yours, not massively produced.
 What’s more, you get to say “NO” to the infamous Fashion industry which is notorious for outsourcing to 3rd world countries, dousing clothes in strong chemicals, and not providing employees with adequate pay or working conditions.